14 Benefits of Coconut Oil

 You’ve no doubt noticed that coconut oil is on everyone’s lips lately.
+Quite literally, too, as people are using it in place of Chapstick.
 You may also be aware that it’s in their frying pans, their smoothies, their hair, and in a little jar on their nightstand.
 What underlies this oil’s recent adoption by the masses is the sheer benefits of coconut oil for mind, body, and soul that it promises.

 A meta-analysis of 13 studies published in the Journal of the Academy of Nutrition and Dietetics found that medium chain triglycerides (MCTs) can help you lose weight when they replace long-chain triglycerides (like those from soybean and canola oil) in your diet.
 A Journal of Nutritional Science and Vitaminology showed that the MCT in coconut oil can increase diet-induced thermogenesis in humans by as much as 6 percent.
 And yet another study found MCTs to increase 24-hour energy expenditure in humans by as much as 5 percent.
 Now, burning an extra 100-120 calories per day might not sound like much but over a year, it amounts to at least 36,000 calories.
 That’s more cals than you’d find in over 10 pounds of dangerous and unsightly belly fat.

 Around half of the fatty acids in coconut oil are lauric acid.
 Lauric acid is particularly good at killing bacteria, viruses, and fungi; therefore, it’s great in helping you stave off infections when used externally.
 To get the most potent antibacterial properties, a Journal of Medicinal Food study found virgin coconut oil—rather than refined—to be your best bet.